adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220623125213.md

 - accept the port 5433
 - accept the default locale

-These choices result with the below listed settings - and the installer starts its job.
+These choices result with the below listed settings
 ```
 Installation Directory: /Library/PostgreSQL/14
 Server Installation Directory: /Library/PostgreSQL/14